tomamic/tomamic.github.io/mdp/hs1.md

 - 1st param of each method is conventionally named `self`
 - Value of `self` is assigned *automatically*
-- It represents the *object*, whose method is called
+- It represents the *object*, whose method is invoked
 - In Python, a method call is interpreted this way:

 ``` py